 These Spring Chick Cupcakes are something I first made for Better Homes & Gardens years ago, when they asked me to come up with cute party food and easy baking projects.
 At that time in my life, “cute kids baking project” was more of a theoretical concept, and less of a daily reality.

-With him in mind, I thought it was time to bring back these chick cupcakes, both because I think he would love making them with me this year, and because I’m sure lots of you out there also have little helpers who might enjoy a fun, crafty, entirely edible Easter project!
+But here I am now, with two boys who love to cook and bake with me, especially when they get to sample all of the recipes!
+I thought it was time to bring back these chick cupcakes, both because I think they’ll love making them with me this year, and because I’m sure lots of you out there also have little helpers who might enjoy a fun, crafty, entirely edible Easter dessert!

 These Spring Chick Cupcakes are what you might call “semi-homemade.”
 The cupcakes and frosting are made from scratch (although you’re free to cheat and swap in a cake mix for the cupcakes—I’ll never tell), and then the bodies, heads, and decorations on the chicks are made from store-bought goodies like Twinkies, truffles, and candy.

 I don’t mean to make these sound like they’re a kids-only treat, because I think they’re perfect for any spring or Easter party.
 Who wouldn’t welcome a platter of these little guys at a spring potluck, Easter brunch, or egg hunt?
 Make a few extra nest cupcakes, fill them with eggs, and you have just about the most adorable dessert platter ever!